CZECH SUMMER SCHOOL ON

 Behind the Summer School

-The summer school was launched in 2017 as a collaborative initiative between the Center for Behavioral Experiments (CEBEX) and the CEVRO Institute College, with Vojtěch Zíka playing a key role in its establishment under the name CEBEX Summer School on Behavioral Sciences.
+The summer school was launched in 2017 as a collaborative initiative between the Center for Behavioral Experiments (CEBEX) and the CEVRO Institute College, with Dr. Vojtěch Zíka playing a key role in its establishment under the name CEBEX Summer School on Behavioral Sciences.
 During the pandemic, CEBEX suspended its experimental laboratory at CEVRO, and since 2022, the summer school has operated as an independent project, with the University of New York in Prague joining as a new academic partner.
 In 2025, the program was renamed the Czech Summer School on Behavioral Economics, reflecting its more focused curriculum.
-So far, 202 students from 54 countries and 73 universities worldwide have completed our courses, enjoying long summer evenings with a drink in hand and a smile on their faces.
+So far, 228 students from 54 countries and 73 universities worldwide have completed our courses, enjoying long summer evenings with a drink in hand and a smile on their faces.

 Get in Touch